nbogie/express-notes/express-cheatsheet.md

 [Official Express.js documentation about Route Parameters](https://expressjs.com/en/guide/routing.html#route-parameters)

 ## Accessing request.body in a POST request
-If you are going to use the body of a POST request in a route, you will have to add one of two lines to first process the body.
+If you are going to use the body of a POST request in a route handler, you will have to add one of two lines to first process the body.
 How you do this depends on how the request has been submitted.

 ### If the request has come from an HTML form: